mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 3.12.1 =
+* Added a safety check to the function that overwrites the cart image.
+* Updated the readme.txt to reflect that the plugin has been tested with up to WP 5.2.1.
+* Updated the main plugin file to reflect that the plugin has been tested with up to WC 3.6.4.

 = 3.12.0 =
 * Added CRUD functionality for MyStyle Designs to the WordPress/WooCommerce REST API.